olivercarmont/rust-news-aggregator-api/README.md

-# news aggregator rust lambda
+# news aggregator lambda function using rust

 news aggregator rust api using lambda and news api